 It is very difficult, psychologically to set off swimming on your front when you know deep down that stopping and standing might be a problem.

-.
+From there, you can experiment with placing your feet on the pool floor and standing up.
 There are no points for technique when you do this so don’t stress about doing it with perfection.
 However you do it, do it slowly and without urgency or panic.
 Draw your knees forward towards your chest and place your feet down before lifting up your head.
-Only when you get more confident will you be able to lift your head and place your feet down at the same time.
+Only when you get more confident will you be able to lift your head and place your feet down simultaneously.

-Then move onto floating towards the poolside.
-Push off the pool floor with your face down and stand up in front of the poolside but without touching it.
+Then move on floating towards the poolside.
+Push off the pool floor with your face down and stand up in front of the poolside without touching it.
 Psychologically you have the security of the poolside to hold if you need to, which should help you to stand up without needing it.
-When you become more confident with this then venture further away from the side and then eventually practice it pushing away from the poolside.
+When you become more confident with this, venture further away from the side and eventually practice it pushing away from the poolside.